giogina/SpectraMatcher/documentation/spectra_controls.md

-# Emission and Excitation Spectra Plots and Controls
+# Emission and Excitation Spectra Visualization and Controls

 ## Zoom & Pan
 The plot can be zoomed with constant aspect ratio by scrolling while the mouse is hovered over a non-interactive part of the plot (more on the interactive parts below).